 Hearings for three others have still to be held, while one had his application for bail denied.

 All 30 still face possible trial on charges of hooliganism over the protest at an Arctic offshore oil rig owned by the Russian company Gazprom.

 There has been a rapid change in the Russian authorities' position, the BBC's Daniel Sandford reports from St Petersburg.

 But for some reason - perhaps linked to next year's Winter Olympics in Russia - prosecutors suddenly stopped opposing bail, and the judges started setting the campaigners free, our correspondent says.

-It is still unclear if they will now be allowed to leave Russia.'Not guilty'
+It is still unclear if they will now be allowed to leave Russia.

 The Arctic Sunrise, with a crew hailing from 16 countries, was seized by the Russian authorities on 18 September.